Ijede: Politics

+Ijede Lcda has four political wards: Ward A, B, C, and D. Ward A consists of Egbin, Ipakan, and Ebute Olowo.
+Ward B consists of Aledo, Oju Ayepe, Ayegbami, Etita, Oju Ogun, Itundesan, and Oko Mabude.
+Ward C consists of Oke Oyinbo, Madan, Pacific, Welcome, Oko Ope, and Igbe.
+Ward D consists of Abule Eko, Igbopa, Oke Eletu, Gbodu, Igbodo Jabe, and Ilupeju.

+Demographics

 The people of Ijede are predominant Ijebus but with other tribes like Igbo, Hausa and others residing in the community.

 Occupations

-The people of Ijede are known to be farmers & fisherman.
+The people of Ijede are known to be artisans, farmers, and fishermen.

 Population

 The population of Ijede Local Council Area is around 1,600,000 according to the 2006 census.